 Sarah died at the age of 127, and Abraham bought the Machpelah cave in Hebron from the local Hittites for her burial.

-Abraham's mission has many parallels to Muhammad's, and throughout the Koran the scepticism and hostility that Abraham faced when bringing the message of a new teaching about one God alone to his contemporaries is related.
+Abraham’s mission has many parallels to Muhammad’s, and throughout the Koran the skepticism and hostility that Abraham faced when bringing the message of new teaching about one God alone to his contemporaries is related.

 As a grown man, Abraham and his men defeated Namrud, before setting out for Palestine.
 Other important parts of these stories tell that Abraham circumcised himself at the age of 120, and that he died at the age of 175.
 On the day of resurrection, Abraham will sit at the left of God, and lead the pious into Paradise.

 Christianity and Judaism have the same stories about Abraham, but he plays a different role with the Christians.
 Abraham belongs to the old religion, at a time before Moses received the covenant, and before Judaism was transformed into Christianity through Jesus.

 It would be correct to say that Abraham gives legitimacy to the traditions of Christianity, but there are no celebrations of any sort in his remembrance.

 Theologically, there are many details in the Abraham story that have no substantial development in Christianity, like his being married to a half-sister Sarah (Sarai), Lot having children with his own daughters, etc.

 But Abraham’s total obedience to one god is an element that lives on as the purest virtue in Christianity.
 Additionally, Paul (Romans 4:3 ff.), bases his argument for justification by faith on the notion that Abraham had practiced this very kind of faith in another era, “and it was credited to him as righteousness.”

 The belief that Abrahamic faith preceded circumcision and the giving of the Law underlies what becomes in Paul the Christian view of righteousness coming by the force of faith alone.